Everything I Own: 10KG of Carry-On

 There's a storage locker in Cary, North Carolina with some baby photos in it.
 That's about it.

-Everything else fits in two bags: a Rimowa Essential Lite roller and a Tom Bihn Synik 22 backpack.
-They slide into an overhead bin.
-We have never checked a bag by choice in eleven years.
+Everything else fits in two bags: a Rimowa Essential Lite roller that goes in the overhead bin, and a Tom Bihn Synik 22 backpack that goes under the seat.
+Lisa travels the same way.
+Between us, four bags, none of them ever checked by choice in eleven years.

 Lisa figured it out a few years in.
-If you have a credit card, you have everything you need.
-Not eventually.
-Not after some logistical detour.
-Right now, within walking distance, in any city we've ever been to.
+If you have a credit card, you have everything you need—right now, within walking distance, in any city we've ever been to.

 Eight pairs of Uniqlo Airism boxer briefs.
 Three pairs of Darn Tough boot-height wool socks in black.
 Five pairs of Darn Tough no-show socks in white.
 Those white socks are the only white anything I own.
-Everything else is black—not as a style statement, though it helps, but because nothing mismatches and nothing shows wear.
+Everything else is black, because nothing mismatches and nothing shows wear.

 Two pairs of Outlier shorts, the longer cut.
 Two pairs of Outlier jeans.
 Eight Lululemon Evolution Polos, all synthetic, all lightweight.
-One Montbell Plasma 1000 Down Jacket—the lightest, most compressible down jacket I've found, made in Japan, engineered for exactly this kind of life.
+One Montbell Plasma 1000 down jacket, made in Japan, lighter and more compressible than anything else I've tried.
 One Marmot Precip Eco rain jacket.
 One wool beanie.
 One bucket hat.
 One pair of HOKA running shoes.
 One pair of Havaianas.

 Prescription glasses.
 Prescription sunglasses.